Sign In Forgot Password

 Core & peel apples.
 Rub them with lemon juice so they don’t turn brown.
 Place apples in an oven-safe baking dish and cover with plastic wrap.
 Put in the microwave and cook on HIGH for about 9 mins.
 Let dish sit for 5 mins.
 Spoon apples into food processor and blend apples until smooth.
 Scrape into microwave-safe bowl and add remaining ingredients; stir well.
 Place bowl in microwave again and cook on HIGH for another 2 mins.
 Allow applesauce to cool before serving.
 Makes about 3 cups.
 Enjoy!

-Brisket with Carrot & Prune Tzimmes
+Brisket with Tzimmes

 *from the kitchen of Ruth Ann Rubin